A criminal defense team who knows the law

 What should you know about facing domestic violence charges?

-On Behalf of | Jan 26, 2024 | Uncategorized |
+On Behalf of | Jan 26, 2024 | Criminal Defense |

 Domestic violence criminal charges in Hawaii often involve both physical harm and emotional trauma.
 These charges cover a range of abusive behaviors occurring within family or household relationships.
 They may be based in reality or they may result from false accusations.